 You don’t need an excuse or a special occasion to kick back with your favorite premium cigar, but there is something special about lighting up to celebrate one of life’s milestones.
 Whether you’re a bride, groom, or simply a guest, there’s nothing like sharing a cigar after tying the knot.
-Sure, non-smoking laws have made it more difficult to light up at a wedding, but there are plenty of options for both hosts and guests to appreciate a fine cigar on the big day.
+Sure, non-smoking laws have made it more difficult to light up at a wedding, but there are plenty of options for both hosts and guests to appreciate a fine cigar on the big day — all while respecting basic wedding etiquette.

 Wedding Hosts & Cigars

-Even if you don’t smoke cigars, if you’re the man or woman of the hour, you might want to provide some options for guests who like to celebrate with a cigar.
-You’ll first need to decide if you’re providing the cigars or simply allowing guests an area for them to smoke.
+Even if you don’t smoke cigars, if you’re the man or woman of the hour, you should provide some options for guests who like to celebrate with a cigar.
+You’ll first need to decide whether you’re providing cigars or simply allowing guests to smoke in a designated area.

 Cigar Bars